Gas, bloating, and constipation.

 That means matching up the most likely cause to the treatment:

-If your SIBO is due to insulin resistance then you must focus on the treatment options below PLUS taking steps to reduce your blood sugar and insulin levels.
+If your SIBO is due to insulin resistance then you must focus on the treatment options below plus take steps to reduce your blood sugar and insulin levels.

 If your SIBO is due to hypothyroidism then you must focus on the treatment below PLUS managing your thyroid.